omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 ## Thank you

+Big thanks to [Jason Yee](https://www.linkedin.com/in/gitbisect/) for sharing his [setup notes](https://docs.google.com/document/d/1PjocFpojp771gmmn22JcApPj-Sc_RqAKWvpXTIhz-aU/edit).
 Thank you to [Drew Stokes](https://www.linkedin.com/in/drewstokes/) for pointing out the challenges of overheating.
 Thank you to [Adam Larson](https://www.linkedin.com/in/adam-larson-seattle/) for getting me to post a photo of my desk.

 Image by <a href="https://pixabay.com/photos/sony-a6000-ilce-6000-camera-4808408/">Farbsynthese</a> from <a href="https://pixabay.com/">Pixabay</a>